JonDemers/jonathan-demers/Jonathan-Demers-Resume.md

 *Jun 2018 - Present*

-Extra-Large enterprise (85000+ employees) where with thourough and ever-evolving processes.

 - Lead teams of developers and devops on numerous successful enterprise projects.
 - Advise the department leader on organizational matters.
-- Contribute to infrastructure and architecture vision and designs.
+- Contribute to new A/B infrastructure and architecture vision and designs.
-- Contribute to project and delivery planning.
+- Advise on project and delivery planning.
 - Facilitate communication between business stakeholders and technical teams.

 Projects: GPS 2.1, GPS 2.2 and much more.
 Multiple system integrations.
 Buy online.
 Customer facing applications: [MyInsurance](https://myinsurance.td.com), [DigitalQuoter](https://www.tdinsurance.com/quote/car).